Use case

 DNA is shaped by delivery environments where fragmented customer signal has to become controlled action.
 That is why the page speaks in terms of activation and lineage rather than abstract customer-data aspiration.

-Start with the nearest operational evidence.
-If the pressure belongs to a neighbouring route, move sideways before you commit to the wrong product page or brief.
+Start with the nearest operational proof.
+If the pressure actually belongs with a neighbouring product, move sideways before you open the wrong page or brief.

 Not always.
 The practical requirement here is a governed route from source signal to usable audience action, not another generic data claim.